JoshuaBillson/PiDroneServer/README.md

 # Controlling Your Robot
 Below the video feed, you will see four button labled "Left", "Forward", "Reverse", "Right".
 Press a button to post the corresponding direction to
-[/robot_twist](#Topics).
+[robot_twist](#Topics).
 Press the same button again to stop.
 For example, if you pressed "Left", "Forward", "Forward" in that order, you would turn left, then drive forward, then stop.

 # <a name="Topics"></a>Topics